senavs/BitJoy/README.md

 # BitJoy
-Bit, Bytes and Logical Gates Abstraction
+Bit, Bytes and Logical Gates Abstraction.

 ## About
 Repository to 'Padrões de Projeto' subject at university.
 A height level Bit/Bytes and logical circuits abstractions.
+Also Udacity Machine Learning Engineer Nanodegre program to add these package to PyPi.

 ## Usage
 ### Installing